Relluem94s/RelluTodo/README.md

 * Labels for URLS for easy Link opening
 * Create Categories by adding # to a word.
 Click on the Label below the edit field and all Todos with the same category getting displayed
 * Search Function
-* Customizable Shortcuts for the Navigationbar
+* Customizable Links in the Navigationbar with icons from [Fontawsome](https://fontawesome.com/icons?d=gallery)

 ## Todos
 * Adding Install Script